Review and Termination of Approval of Foster Carers

 5. After the Fostering Panel

-The foster carer will be informed in writing by the fostering worker of the outcome of the review.
+The foster carer will be informed in writing by the family placement service of the outcome of the review.

 A copy of the Review Form and a record of the outcome of the review will be retained on the foster carer's case record.